Chicago Board of Trade Building: Trading floor

 According to the June 16, 1930, issue of Time magazine, visitors carrying ripened wheat heads stared in curiosity at the six-story tall trading room directly above the lobby and behind the large windows below the clock facing LaSalle Street.
 At the center of the room, Time reported on the items being traded in "pits" organized based on commodities type with pits names such as the corn pit, soybean pit or wheat pit.
 The individual pits are raised octagonal structures where open outcry trading occurs.
 Steps up the outside of each octagon provide an amphitheater atmosphere, and enable a large number of traders to see each other and communicate during trading hours.
 With early versions dating back to 1870, this type of trading pit was patented in 1878.

 The trading area is surrounded by desks allowing workers to support transactions.
 In the early days, the desks served as a relay point between the pits and those wishing to buy or sell.
 When trade orders and information began to be communicated by telegraph, Morse code operators were employed, later replaced by phone operators.

 Subsequent additions to the Board of Trade Building moved the agricultural and financial trading floors out of the original trading room and into new spaces in the additions to the building's rear in the 1980s.
-In 2004 the historic 1930 trading floor, already substantially altered (and unused for more than two years), was demolished and its pits filled with concrete.
-It was renovated in a modern style and now is leased to a privately owned options trading firm.
+In 2004, the historic 1930 trading floor, already substantially altered (and unused for more than two years), was demolished and its pits filled with concrete.
+It was renovated in a modern style and is now leased to a privately owned options trading firm.